bradgough/karan/karan_sa.rst

 Overview
 *********

-In the lab participants will deploy a Windows 2012 Server Guest VM and provision it with Karan which is used as a proxy for Calm automation.
+In this lab, participants will deploy a Windows 2012 Server Guest VM and provision it with Karan.
+Karan is used as a proxy for Calm automation.

 Karan is a component that allows the Calm services to run PowerShell scripts on Windows virtual machines.
 Think of Karan as a “translation” layer between Calm and the Windows VMs.